CodingBowl

 6. Deployment to Fly.io

-• fly secrets set: Upload your production SECRET_KEY and set DEBUG=False.
+• fly secrets set: Set your production keys (e.g., fly secrets set SECRET_KEY="prod-key").

 Meow!
 AI Assistance Note